Healthdirect Free Australian health advice you can count on.

 • Make exercise fun and choose activities you enjoy.

-• Listen to upbeat music while exercising.
+• Listen to upbeat music while you exercise.

 Resources and support